Nightcrawler (character): Powers and abilities

 The process of teleportation places a strain on his endurance and that of any passengers; carrying mass other than his body and clothing when teleporting adds additional strain to his body.
 Through practice, he has been able to teleport with a passenger over a long distance without exhausting himself.
 Extensive training has raised his tolerance for teleportation, but most of his passengers lack this tolerance.
 Therefore, one of his tactics is to grab opponents and make several quick teleportations with them.
 They usually become weakened or even pass out from the strain.

 After Nightcrawler teleports, he leaves behind the smoke and a faint scent of burning brimstone; this is a small portion of the atmosphere of the dimension through which he travels when he teleports.
 His teleportation power is due to a biophysical/biochemical reaction he consciously triggers within himself.
 A loud "bamf" noise is always present whenever he teleports (being the sound of air rushing to fill the space he was just occupying).
 His teleporting also causes a slight change in the atmosphere before he arrives, although only superhumans with heightened senses such as Daredevil can detect it.

 In addition to his primary power of teleportation, Nightcrawler's physiology is unique in several different ways.
 His agility far surpasses that of an Olympic-level gymnast, and his bone structure allows him great flexibility.
 His spine is more flexible than an ordinary human, enabling him to remain in a crouched position for a long time and perform contortionist-type feats without causing any damage to his spine.
 Nightcrawler's balance and bodily coordination are all enhanced to superhuman levels.
 He has the ability to cling to surfaces through microscopic suction cups located on the pads of his hands and feet.
-He also possesses superhuman dexterity, being able to manipulate items and fence with either hand, both feet, and his tail.
+However, some surfaces are so frictionless that he cannot cling to them.
+He also possesses superhuman dexterity, being able to manipulate items and fence with either hand as well as his tail.

 He has the ability to blend into shadows, both as a result of his indigo fur, and the dimensional portal which always surrounds his body and absorbs photons.
 At one point shortly after his initial introduction, it was suggested that he could actually travel through shadows (in much the same way Psylocke did after exposure to the Crimson Dawn) and this was shown in Bizarre Adventures, but never really touched upon after that.
 In the story, Vanisher removes some of the Darkforce that formed his costume and threw it at Kurt, who disappeared.
 He then reappeared from within the Darkforce on the ground, saying that it was like "a pool of shadow" and that he "fell right through it".